What to Do in Case of Emergency

 If one of your wires is causing you discomfort, try moving the wire away with the tip of an eraser or covering the wire with a small amount of cotton or wax.
 If the wire is still painful, cut it with sterilized nail clippers and call our office for an appointment.

-Losing a seperator isn’t a big deal.
-In fact, most of our patients lose a seperator at some point during their treatment.
-If you do lose a seperator, call our office to see if it needs to be replaced.
+Losing a separator isn’t a big deal.
+In fact, most of our patients lose a separator at some point during their treatment.
+If you do lose a separator, call our office to see if it needs to be replaced.

 The first week after you get your braces is a learning week.
-During this time, you’ll have routine adjustments and will most likely experience some pain, soreness or discomfort.
+You’ll have routine adjustments during this time and will most likely experience some pain, soreness, or discomfort.
 Just know that it’s totally normal.
-To help with the pain, we suggest taking acetaminophen or other non-asprin pain relievers.
-In addition to pain medication, a warm wash cloth or heating pad may also help reduce the soreness in your jaws.
+To help with the pain, we suggest taking acetaminophen or other non-aspirin pain relievers.
+In addition to pain medication, a warm washcloth or heating pad may also help reduce the soreness in your jaws.
 Of course, if you have any concerns, don’t hesitate to reach out.